Home

 STEP EIGHT

 Top stitched hems can be stitched from the right side or the wrong side of the pants.
 Here I am stitching on the inside of the pant leg.
-The needle is about 1/8" from the folded turnunder edge.
+The needle is about &$8539" from the folded turnunder edge.

 Chart Two: Working from the Right Side

 Some people like to work from the right side when putting in top stitched hems.
 It's a matter of personal preference.
-You may want to just try step EIGHT-A, especially if the bobbin stitches on your machine are not as pretty as your needle stitches.
+Try substituting the following steps if you want to work from the right side.

 top stitched hems